-In 2007, New York-based web designer Jason Solarek was thinking about his clients' businesses over a beer.
+In 2007, New York-based web designer Jason Solarek was thinking about his clients' businesses over a beer at Moran's pub.
 He knew that Karen, who owned a retail shop in New York, was adding the same items to her website as John, who owned a store in Ohio.
 Upon further consideration, he realized that a handful of his clients were adding the same items to their websites, week after week, thereby duplicating each others' work.
-Sensing an opportunity to help his clients save time and money, Solarek asked the retailers to team up with a few popular brands and share the data.
-Solarek asked the brands to input and maintain the data in Bridge - saving the retailers the hassle.
+Drawing the process on a bar napkin, he sensed an opportunity to help his clients save time and money.
+Solarek decided to ask the retailers to team up with a few popular brands and share the product data.
+Solarek would ask the brands to input and maintain the data in Bridge - saving the retailers the hassle.
 Using Solarek's platform, the data would then 'flow downstream' to the retailers' websites.

 Today, Bridge helps 1,000's of businesses in the home goods industry share products, news, and market-sensitive data.
 Retailers use Bridge's online platform to more easily sell 60,000 products from 110 home goods brands.
 In 2018, retailers will use Bridge's e-commerce platform to sell $20 million to their customers.
 With Bridge, retailers, brands, and sales reps streamline communication and speed product to market.

 Shopping local is proven to help support our schools, families, and communities.
 Specifically, shopping local helps produce local jobs and generate local tax revenue.
 Due to this, Bridge supports shopping local and enjoys developing community empowering software.

 Jason Solarek, Bridge's CEO, grew up in Rochster, NY—a city that has seen its ups and downs and can benefit from local businesses growing.
 Using Rochester as inspiration, we seek to help towns and cities of all sizes grow and 'own' their futures vs let a distant tech behemoth undermine their community.